wellingtoncalixto/7-days-of-code/README.md

 ## Tech Stack

-This project focuses exclusively on the front-end, without back-end interaction and without the need for JavaScript.
-The landing page was designed to be developed using **HTML** and **CSS**.
-However, during the development, I opted to use **SCSS** instead of CSS to take advantage of features such as mixins and nesting, which helped and sped up the development process.
+This challenge was designed to focus exclusively on the front-end, with no interaction with the back-end and no need for JavaScript.
+The landing page was intended to be developed using **HTML** and **CSS**.
+However, during the development, I chose to use **SASS** instead of CSS to take advantage of features like mixins and nesting, which helped streamline and speed up the development process.
+I also used **JavaScript** to make the site fully responsive for mobile, tablets, and desktops.

 ## Pt-BR